cschreib/observable_unique_ptr/README.md

 These pointers are useful for cases where the shared-ownership of `std::shared_ptr` is not desirable, e.g., when lifetime must be carefully controlled and not be allowed to extend, yet non-owning/weak/observer references to the object may exist after the object has been deleted.

 Note: Because of the unique ownership model, observer pointers cannot extend the lifetime of the pointed object, hence this library provides less safety compared to `std::shared_ptr`/`std::weak_ptr`.
+See the [Thread safety](#thread-safety) section.
 This is also true of `std::unique_ptr`, and is a fundamental limitation of unique ownership.
 If this is an issue, simply use `std::shared_ptr`/`std::weak_ptr`.

 ## Usage